robertcrabtree/AccessibilityDemo/README.md

-This project demonstrates how to define and use enums for accessibility in UI testing on the iOS platorm.
+This project demonstrates how to share accessibility enums between your app and UI tests in iOS.

 The first thing you need to do is create a static library for your acessibility types: